 My research into Afro hair loss was piqued when my Aunt confided in me about a thinning section of hair in the centre of her scalp that had eventually turned into baldness.
 I didn’t understand how this had happened and neither did she but we were both distressed about it.
-My Aunt exhausted what she thought would be a solution to her hair loss and even visited a hair clinic to receive treatment but this was not effective.
+My Aunt exhausted all solutions and even visited a hair clinic to receive treatment but this was not effective.
 Frustrated and disappointed, my Aunt then tried the doctor who diagnosed her with Central Centrifugal Cicatricial Alopecia but the treatment she received had disappointing results.
-If you have had a similar experience to my Aunt, or you have been diagnosed with Central Centrifugal Cicatricial Alopecia or suspect this is what you are suffering form, do not despair, we will guide you through what this form of Alopecia is, why it occurs and how it can be treated effectively.
-Click here to get treatment for Central Centrifugal Cicatricial Alopecia or read on to find out more.
+Central Centrifugal Cicatricial Alopecia affects men and women and if you have had a similar experience to my Aunt, or you have been diagnosed with Central Centrifugal Cicatricial Alopecia or suspect this is what you are suffering from, do not despair, we will guide you through what this form of Alopecia is, why it occurs and how it can be treated effectively, so read on to find out more.

 Causes of Central Centrifugal Cicatricial Alopecia

 Central Centrifugal Cicatricial Alopecia was initially called hot comb Alopecia because it only occurred amongst women with Afro hair types who used the hair straightening technique of applying heavy oils to the hair followed by combing the hair through with a hot comb until straight.
 However, once the hot comb technique became antiquated, the condition of Central Centrifugal Cicatricial Alopecia continued to persist amongst people with afro hair types.
 Most recently research has suggested that possible causes of Central Centrifugal Cicatricial Alopecia are multifaceted and include both internal and external factors.

 External Factors That Cause Central Centrifugal Cicatricial Alopecia

 - Bonding Glue